-Edward A. Ebbers, age 61, has served as our Executive Vice President and General Manager, Dermatology since January 2019.
+Edward A. Ebbers, age 62, has served as our Executive Vice President and General Manager, Dermatology since January 2019.
 Mr. Ebbers joined the Company in July 2016 as Vice President and General Manager, Dermatology.
 Prior to joining the Company, Mr. Ebbers served as the Senior Vice President, Chief Commercial Officer of Soleno Therapeutics, Inc. (f/k/a Capnia, Inc.) from April 2015 to February 2016, and as Vice President, Worldwide Marketing, Ophthalmology Products at Clarity Medical Systems from September 2013 to April 2015.
 Previously, he also served as the Vice President and Chief Commercial Officer at Serene Medical, Inc. and held various marketing and sales roles of increasing responsibility in the development and launch of dermatology products at Zeltiq Aesthetics, Inc., and Thermage Inc., where he served as Vice President, Worldwide Marketing and Sales, and of pharmaceutical brands at Penederm, Inc., where he served as Vice President of Marketing and Sales.
 His additional prior pharmaceutical company experience includes work at Syntex Laboratories and 3M Pharmaceuticals.
-Mr. Ebbers holds a Bachelor of Business Administration from the University of Minnesota.
+Mr. Ebbers holds a Bachelor of Business Administration from the University of Wisconsin-Eau Claire, and a Master of Business Administration from the University of Minnesota.